pekastel/hyperterm-initial-windows/README.md

 - Open `~/.hyperterm.js`
 - Add `hyperterm-initial-windows` to the list of `plugins`
 - Change `config.initialWindows` to the desired number of windows to open on init, by default opens just one.
-- Set `config.initialWindowsPosition` to specify the position and size for each of the windows to create on init:
+- Set `config.initialWindowsPosition` to specify the position and size for each of the windows to create on init.

+# sample options

 ```
     initialWindows: '3',